Georgiana Cavendish, Duchess of Devonshire: Early life and family

 The Duchess was born Miss Georgiana Spencer, on 7 June 1757, as the first child of John Spencer (later Earl Spencer) and his wife, Georgiana (née Poyntz, later Countess Spencer), at the Spencer family home, Althorp.
 After her daughter's birth, her mother Lady Spencer wrote that "I will own I feel so partial to my Dear little Gee, that I think I never shall love another so well."
 Two younger siblings followed: Henrietta ("Harriet") and George.
 The daughter of her sister Henrietta, Lady Caroline Lamb, would become a writer and lover of Lord Byron.
 John Spencer, a great-grandson of John Churchill, 1st Duke of Marlborough, came from a wealthy English noble family.
-He built a Spencer family residence at St. James's, London, and raised his children there.
-The parents raised Georgiana and her siblings in a happy marriage, which bears no record of there ever having been any extramarital affairs – a rarity in the era.
-Meanwhile, Georgiana grew to be close to her mother, who was said to favour Georgiana over her other children.
+He built Spencer House as a family residence at St. James's, London, and raised his children there.
+Lord and Lady Spencer had what was considered an unusually happy and demonstrably affectionate marriage for the era, raising their children according to the "modern" and enlightened ideas of John Locke and Jean-Jacques Rousseau.
+Georgiana was the family favourite and had an extraordinary close bond with her mother, who confessed to favouring her over her other children, but this stability ended abruptly when she was separated from her parents when they travelled to Italy for her father's health.
+While her mother admitted it was "difficult" to leave her behind, her primary devotion was to her husband, rather than her children.
+This abandonment was a profound shock to Georgiana, who became noticeably anxious to please and emotionally dependent on those around her.

 When her father assumed the title of Viscount Spencer in 1761, she became The Honourable Georgiana Spencer.
 In 1765, her father became Earl Spencer, and she Lady Georgiana Spencer.

+In 1766, the death of the Spencers' fourth child, soon after her first birthday, and then the loss of another daughter after only a few weeks just three years later, started an era of obsessive travelling and gambling as they sought distraction from their "heavy affliction".
+Georgiana's mother attempted to balance the worldly vice of gambling until dawn with self-denial and good works, but was aware, as were others, that this obsession was not based on a real religious devotion.
+The gambling that absorbed both her troubled parents' attention and became a household routine would become a pervasive influence for the rest of Georgiana's life.